Encouraging Creative Thinking

 Question difficulty

 When posting questions we can vary the difficulty.
 When making lists, we can begin with some easier questions and end with some questions that would challenge the teacher.
 Verbal spontaneous questions can be tailored to the student.
 We inspire learning when we manage to make the hard stuff easier and the easy stuff challenging.
-I need to remember that art of teaching creative thinking is not to profess only the known, but to inspire curiosity and thinking by teasing out new thinking with unexpected questions.
+I need to remember that art of teaching creative thinking is not to profess the known, but to inspire curiosity and thinking by teasing out new thinking with unexpected questions.

 Responding to STUDENT QUESTIONS